 Portable chicken coop designs.

 This coop, at most, consumes about 42 square feet of space.
-It is great for people who have a very small area to work with.
-It is bottomless, therefore makes it a lot easier to maintain because cleaning is not an issue.
+It is great if you have a very small area to work with.
+It is bottomless, making it a lot easier to maintain because cleaning is not an issue.
 You can simply move the coop to another space and the flock’s waste becomes your soil’s fertilizers, serving a double purpose.
-It’s simple design means that if you are building a chicken coop for 6 chickens this one provides a lot of ventilation for the flock, and contrary to what you may think – the space is enough for at least 6 birds.
+Its simple design means that if you are building a chicken coop for 6 chickens this one provides a lot of ventilation for the flock, and contrary to what you may think – the space is enough for at least 6 birds.

 Small Traditional Coop